 - Seek formal approval of the enhanced plan, noting the alternative adapted standard plan should funding from the proposed Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (The proposed Scheme PCAS) will be applied to Turraun Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See map for an indicative view of the application of different rehabilitation methodologies). - Carry out a drainage management appraisal of the proposed rehabilitation measures. - Carry out a review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation.
-Incorporate the results of this appraisal into the rehabilitation plan to minimise known archaeological disturbance, where possible. - Carry out a review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements.
-A known right of way exists along across one of the Bord na Móna margins. - Carry out an ecological assessment of the potential impacts of the planned rehabilitation, such as the presence of sensitive ground-nesting bird breeding species (e.g. Curlew or Lapwing) or larval webs of Marsh Fritillary butterfly, etc. The scheduling of rehabilitation operations will be adapted, if needed.
+(See map for an indicative view of the application of different rehabilitation methodologies). - A drainage management appraisal of the proposed rehabilitation measures was carried out and no significant issues were identified. - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation was carried out.
+The results of this appraisal into the rehabilitation plan to minimise known archaeological disturbance were incorporated into the rehabilitation plan, where needed. - A review of issues that may constrain rehabilitation such as land-use, known rights of way, turbary and existing land agreements was carried out.
+A known right of way exists along across one of the Bord na Móna margins.
+These issues have been incorporated into the rehabilitation plan. - An ecological assessment of the potential impacts of the planned rehabilitation, such as the presence of sensitive ground-nesting bird breeding species (e.g. Curlew or Lapwing) or larval webs of Marsh Fritillary butterfly, etc was carried out.
+The scheduling of rehabilitation operations was adapted to reduced impacts on ground-nesting birds.
 Surreys will be scoped and carried out based on the baseline ecological survey and previous knowledge of sites.

-- Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment of the Rehabilitation Plan.
-Incorporate any required mitigation measures from the AA in the plan for the delivery of rehabilitation and decommissioning across the site. - See Turraun Decommissioning and Rehabilitation Plan Addendum 1 for more details of the Stage 1 AA screening conclusion. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.
+- Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment of the Rehabilitation Plan was carried out.
+(Note that an AA screening of Turraun has been carried out and the rehab plan has screened out at Stage 1). - See Turraun Decommissioning and Rehabilitation Plan Addendum 1 for more details of the AA screening conclusion. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.